customr/detection_demo/README.md

 ## Usage

-If you complete installation above, you do not need to relauch this code everytime.
+If you have complete installation above, you do not need to relauch this code everytime.
 Installed server can be started like that:

 ### For Linux users: